Aerial view of the Stanley Park forest, surrounded by water

 Hemlock looper moth outbreak

-After recent droughts and hard winters, trees in Stanley Park are more vulnerable to the hemlock looper outbreak and less likely to recover.
+After recent droughts and hard winters, trees in Stanley Park were more vulnerable to the looper outbreak and less likely to recover.

 Managing the hemlock looper outbreak and wildfire risks